ekzhang/setwithfriends/README.md

 To build the site for development:

-- Install Node.js 14 and npm 7
+- Install Node.js 14 and npm 7.
+- Run `npm install -g firebase-tools` to globally install the Firebase CLI.
-- Run `npm install` in the root folder
+- Run `npm install` in the root folder to get dependencies.
-- Run `npm start` - it should now open the site in your browser
+- Run `npm install` in the `functions` folder.
+- To start the project, run `npm run dev`.
+This runs a script, which is responsible for doing several things concurrently:
+  - Build the TypeScript cloud functions in watch mode.
+  - Start the Firebase Local Emulator Suite.
+  - Start the frontend with React Fast Refresh enabled.

+You should also be able to access the Emulator UI at `http://localhost:4000`, which contains useful information and allows you to inspect/modify the database during development.
+Changes to client code in `src` should be immediately visible, as well as changes to code in `functions`.

 Please make all pull requests with new features or bugfixes to the `develop` branch.
 We are formatting code using [Prettier](https://prettier.io/), so you